Olympics-Golf-Korda claims gold medal and another family triumph | Sports-Games

 - Japan

-Nelly Korda won the gold medal at the Olympic women's golf on Saturday with a tense one-stroke victory to complete the United States sweep and secure another glittering prize for a royal family of sport.
-Japan's Mone Inami won the silver medal in a playoff with New Zealand's bronze medallist Lydia Ko.
-World number 200 Aditi Ashok of India, who had been second after the third round, finished just outside the medals in fourth.
+Nelly Korda won the gold medal at the Olympic women's golf on Saturday with a tense one-stroke victory to complete a United States sweep and secure another glittering prize for a royal family of sport.
+Japan's Mone Inami took the silver in a playoff with New Zealand's bronze medallist Lydia Ko, the home favourite bringing her proud coach to tears at Kasumigaseki Country Club.

-Korda's gold medal, six days after American Xander Schauffele won the men's event, gives her family another precious heirloom to rival father Petr's Australian Open tennis trophy.
-Overnight leader by three strokes, the 23-year-old gave up a share of the lead to Japan's fast-finishing Inami on the 17th but the home favorite bogeyed 18, giving the American a one-stroke buffer as she shot for the final green.
+But there was no fairytale finish for India's world number 200 Aditi Ashok, who was second after the third round but ended a heart-breaking fourth having raised her country's medal hopes.
+Korda's gold, six days after compatriot Xander Schauffele won the men's event, gave her family another precious heirloom to rival father Petr's Australian Open tennis trophy.

+"It feels amazing ...
+It's surreal," the world number one told reporters after finishing with a 69 for a 17-under total of 267.
+"It was very stressful but I kept it together, I fought pretty hard.

+"It's safe to say I really enjoyed my first Olympic experience."
+It was a nervous finish, with Inami (65) grabbing a share of the lead on the 17th before play was suspended due to a risk of lightning.

-Korda landed her second in regulation and two-putted for the winning par, finishing with a 69 for a 17-under total of 267.
-Older sister Jessica, who finished tied for 15th, did a little dance before hugging Nelly on the green as their U.S. teammates cheered.
+But the home hope bogeyed 18 to restore Korda's one-stroke buffer as she shot for the final green.
+The American landed her second in regulation and two-putted for par to secure gold.
+Korda's older sister Jessica, who finished tied for 15th, did a little dance before hugging 23-year-old Nelly on the green as their U.S. team mates cheered.

-After tapping in for five to fall to 14-under with Ko and Ashok, a seething Korda tossed her putter at her bag and strode to the next tee.
-She then drove into a fairway bunker on the eighth but shook off the setback with a stunning 21-foot birdie putt to cling to the joint lead.
+Falling to 14-under with Ko and Ashok, Korda tossed her putter at her bag and strode to the next tee fuming.
+But she shook off that setback with a stunning 21-foot birdie putt on the eighth, then regained the outright lead with a curling, eight-foot putt downhill on the ninth.

-Regaining the lead with a curling, eight-foot putt downhill for birdie on the next hole, a galvanized Korda marched on.
-Her three-stroke buffer was restored as Ko slumped with back-to-back bogeys on 10 and 11, but Inami soon made her charge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)